 - Put something like a phone inside the bag.

 - Seal it.

 - Call the phone to see if the signal goes through.

 On a basic level, this seems like a good test.
-However, it doesn’t actually test how well the bag would hold up against EMP.
+However, it doesn’t test how well the bag would hold up against EMP.

-According to Interface Technology, 74dB of shielding is required for EMP compliance, but 6dB is generally added on as a safety margin.
+According to Interface Technology, 74dB of shielding is required for EMP compliance, but 6dB is generally added as a safety margin.
 This means that any EMP bag should have a shielding of 80dB or more.